-This course investigates theoretical and practical aspects of GIS applications and application development using the Python programming language.
+This course covers theoretical and practical aspects of GIS applications and application development using the Python programming language.
 The course reviews GIS models and operations, various application areas, and dependencies between models and applications, conceptual data modeling, database development, and analysis.
-Course requires completion of several lab exercises, presentations and class participation, and development and completion of an application project.
+The course requires completion of several lab exercises, a short application presentation, and development and completion of an application project.

 A. Class Sessions

 - On-campus Students: Tues and Thursday, 9:30 – 10:45 Tues & Thurs, Room 326 Boardman Hall

 - Live Broadcast: Available on Zoom at https://maine.zoom.us/j/239336012.
 Online students may view and participate in the live sessions but are not required to do so.

 - Archived Broadcasts: Links to the class broadcasts are made available at the end of each day through the Lectures and Assignments link for this course.